pkeffect/oi_discord_bot/README.md

 # 🤖 Monolith Discord Bot for OpenWebUI

 A Discord bot for the OpenWebUI community, providing LLM interactions, documentation search, model discovery, and more.
+This is a proof-of-concept and working fully at the moment.
+This is not intended to be the final version as using ones own local models for chat responses would easily get out of hand even with throttling and cooldowns.
+So take that functionality with a grain of salt, it may stay in as a proxy itself for anything that is connected to your Open WebUI deployment (ie openrouter api, llm studio ect).
+I hope this helps anyone trying to create their own implementation for a discord bot.
+Pull requests are welcome.

 ## 📋 Features